-1) PURSUE REALISTIC, MULTI-SECTORAL SOLUTIONS: PIN's projects follow its Integrated Programming for Improved Nutrition (IPIN) approach addressing the multi-sectoral causes of undernutrition in the same areas.
-At the same time, they are required to focus on a limited number of priorities which are most likely - or proven to - deliver the desired goal (i.e. avoiding having too broad a focus).
+PURSUE REALISTIC, MULTI-SECTORAL SOLUTIONS:

-- 2) STRENGTHEN (IN)FORMAL SYSTEMS FOR REDUCING UNDERNUTRITION: The core focus of PIN's work is on increasing the capacities and commitment of the local stakeholders which are responsible for or capable of addressing the underlying causes of undernutrition.
-Motivating and enabling the district and national level authorities, health workers, agricultural extensionists, private sector actors but also 'ordinary' peers to increase their contribution to reducing undernutrition are among PIN's top priorities. - 3) CONSIDER & ADDRESS SEASONALITY IN PROJECT DESIGNS AND M&E: The extent to which activities consider the seasonal realities (such as food/ water/ time availability) affects their effectiveness.
+STRENGTHEN (IN)FORMAL SYSTEMS FOR REDUCING UNDERNUTRITION:

+The core focus of PIN's work is on increasing the capacities and commitment of the local stakeholders which are responsible for - or capable of - addressing the underlying causes of undernutrition.
+Motivating and enabling the district and national level authorities, health workers, agricultural extensionists, private sector actors but also 'ordinary' peers to increase their contribution to reducing undernutrition are among PIN's top priorities.

+CONSIDER & ADDRESS SEASONALITY IN PROJECT DESIGNS AND M&E:

+The extent to which activities consider the seasonal realities (such as food/ water/ time availability) affects their effectiveness.
 Indicators prone to seasonality (prevalence of undernutrition, diarrhoea rates or dietary diversity) make assessing projects' results imprecise if the data is not collected in the same months.
-Therefore, all project designs will be reviewed from the seasonality perspective. - 4) UNDERSTAND NOT GUESS THE BARRIERS: Most parents are keen to ensure that their children are well-nourished and thriving; however, there are reasons preventing them from doing so.
-PIN's projects will be designed to allocate sufficient resources to first understand and then address the barriers. - 5) ENGAGE THE INFLUENCERS: PIN will not ignore the influence that husbands, mothers-in-laws and peers often have on children's nutritional status.
-Its nutrition projects will specifically target and engage those who either hinder or (can) encourage mothers to ensure the healthy nutritional status of their children. - 6) DO NO HARM: Nutrition projects can harm nutrition (by decreasing women's time for child care; unintentionally replacing breastfeeding with less safe baby formulas; creating 'incentives' for caretakers to keep children undernourished).
-In all relevant interventions, PIN staff will therefore analyse, mitigate and monitor such risks. - 7) ASSESS AND BE ACCOUNTABLE FOR RESULTS: PIN's projects will allocate sufficient time, funds and expertise to measure their outcomes and openly share the results and lessons with its peer agencies, donors and authorities.
+Therefore, all project designs will be reviewed from the seasonality perspective.

+UNDERSTAND - NOT GUESS - THE BARRIERS:

+Most parents are keen to ensure that their children are well-nourished and thriving; however, there are reasons preventing them from doing so.
+PIN's projects will be designed to allocate sufficient resources to first understand and then address the barriers.

+ENGAGE THE INFLUENCERS:

+PIN will not ignore the influence that husbands, mothers-in-laws and peers often have on children's nutritional status.
+Its nutrition projects will specifically target and engage those who either hinder or (can) encourage mothers to ensure the healthy nutritional status of their children.

+DO NO HARM:

+Nutrition projects can harm nutrition (by decreasing women's time for child care; unintentionally replacing breastfeeding with less safe baby formulas; creating 'incentives' for caretakers to keep children undernourished).
+In all relevant interventions, PIN staff will therefore analyse, mitigate and monitor such risks.

+ASSESS AND BE ACCOUNTABLE FOR RESULTS:

+PIN's projects will allocate sufficient time, funds and expertise to measure their outcomes and openly share the results and lessons with its peer agencies, donors and authorities.